Roadside Assistance Insurance: What It Covers, Cost & Alternatives

 AAA earns its higher price tag through sheer breadth.
 Its Plus tier covers towing up to 100 miles, covers you as a passenger in any vehicle, and includes valuable extras like hotel discounts, trip interruption protection, and DMV services.
 For frequent travelers, long-distance commuters, or anyone who has ever been stranded in a remote area, AAA's extended network and coverage flexibility can be worth the premium.

-Learn more about towing coverage through insurance to understand exactly how distance limits and per-incident caps work before committing to a plan.
+Learn more about car insurance towing coverage to understand exactly how distance limits and per-incident caps work before committing to a plan.

 Does Using Roadside Assistance Raise Your Insurance Rates?

-This is a major concern for policyholders — and the good news is that roadside assistance claims typically do not raise your premiums.
+This is a major concern for policyholders — and the good news is that roadside assistance claims typically do not raise your premiums for occasional use.
 Unlike at-fault accidents or comprehensive claims, roadside assistance calls are low-severity and not tied to any vehicle damage or fault determination.

 That said, there's an important nuance: